alvarogarcia7/blog_source/content/articles/2019-05-29-keeping-history-work.md

 When you want to see all the changes, `git diff` between two commits (e.g., Markers) or you can rebase with squash (`git rebase --interactive`) into another branch (so you keep this history).

+## Alternative

+(Updated 2022-07-27) Another alternative for this kind of work is to rely on JetBrains' 'Local History' feature.
+This is some kind of internal backlog of changes, that keeps what has changed, when.
+Imagine a git repo, in which you can select changes in a specific folder, file, etc. The system also registers when you executed the tests (red or green), as noted [here](https://www.jetbrains.com/help/idea/local-history.html#label-local-history-revisions).

+JetBrains publishes a site for Local History [here](https://www.jetbrains.com/help/idea/local-history.html).

 ## Summary

 Summary: